 Julie Beck, the recipient of an uncommon yet not unique name, details her quest in The Atlantic to find all the other Julie Becks in the United States.
 Perhaps because a name is so personal by design, we always seek to find commonalities with someone with the same name — even if there are none.
 In many ways, I wouldn’t know: there’s too few of us Bjorns over here.

 The article also introduced me to the site HowManyofMe, which –be warned– will occupy more than a few minutes of your time as you start plugging in names of family and friends.
-That inevitably lead to Google searches.
+That inevitably leads to Google searches.

 Therefore, I will soon inform various family members of their doppelgangers’ exploits.
 I may be the only Bjorn Munson in the U.S. though.
 I’m sure there’s more Munsons and, more properly, Amundsens, back in the old country.